ethereum/EIPs/EIPS/blockhash_refactoring.md

 ### Parameters

-* `METROPOLIS_FORK_BLKNUM`: TBD
+* `CONSTANTINOPLE_FORK_BLKNUM`: TBD
 * `SUPER_USER`: 2**160 - 2
 * `BLOCKHASH_CONTRACT_ADDR`: 0xf0 (ie. 240)
 * `BLOCKHASH_CONTRACT_CODE`: see below

 ### Specification

-If `block.number == METROPOLIS_FORK_BLKNUM`, then when processing the block, before processing any transactions set the code of BLOCKHASH_CONTRACT_ADDR to BLOCKHASH_CONTRACT_CODE.
+If `block.number == CONSTANTINOPLE_FORK_BLKNUM`, then when processing the block, before processing any transactions set the code of BLOCKHASH_CONTRACT_ADDR to BLOCKHASH_CONTRACT_CODE.

-If `block.number >= METROPOLIS_FORK_BLKNUM`, then when processing a block, before processing any transactions execute a call with the parameters:
+If `block.number >= CONSTANTINOPLE_FORK_BLKNUM`, then when processing a block, before processing any transactions execute a call with the parameters:

 * `SENDER`: SUPER_USER
 * `GAS`: 1000000